 Did You Know?

-Vermont has the most maple tree taps in the United States, with 4.85 million taps in 2016.
+Vermont also has the most maple tree taps in the United States, with 6.65 million taps in 2022.

-It takes 40 gallons of sap to make one gallon of maple syrup!
+One statistic that remains the same - it takes approximately 40 gallons of sap to make one gallon of maple syrup!

 Maple syrup is loaded with polyphenols which are plant based compounds that work as antioxidants.